 Bleach is bleach, my friends.
 And although every once and a while a cleaning product comes around that changes EVERYTHING (I’m looking at you, Magic Erasers), after a few months on the market, you can usually find generic versions of even the most coveted cleaners.

 But wait!
-There's more!
-Searching for "melamine sponges" (melamine being the chemical that makes these erasers so magical) on Amazon yields even more exciting results.
-Here's a 30-pack of off-brand erasers for $12.50 (+ prime shipping!), and here's a link for 100 erasers for $9.99--yeah, you read that right--nine dollars and 99 cents for 100 sponges!
+There’s more!
+Searching for “melamine sponges” (melamine being the chemical that makes these erasers so magical) on Amazon yields even more exciting results.
+Here’s a link for 100 erasers for $9.99 – yeah, you read that right – under $10 for 100 sponges!
 I rest my case.

-My boyfriend is lactose intolerant, so in our house we usually drink Lactaid-brand milk, which is lactose free and typically a little pricier than regular milk.
-However, in my research for this story, I discovered that Target's store brand, Market Pantry, has its own lactose-free milk, so we can save a bit of money on our next grocery trip and still keep his stomach is good, working condition.
+If you happen to be lactose intolerant, you also know that lactose-free is typically a little pricier than regular milk.
+However, in my research for this story, I discovered that Target’s store brand, Good & Gather, has its own lactose-free milk.
+You can save a bit of money on your next grocery trip and still keep your stomach in good, working condition.

 What are your favorite things to buy generic?
 Sound off in the comments!